attestate/ad/whitepaper.md

 holding a good.
 This fee is set such that, unless the owner makes good use of the property, it's not profitable for the owner to underutilize the good.

-Land value tax, but also Harberger taxes are types of demand-based recurring fees.
+Land value tax, but also Harberger taxes, are types of demand-based recurring fees.

 ## Harberger taxes

 Compared to LVT, Harberger taxes decentralize the aspect of evaluating a property by requiring the owner to self-assess its value.
-Whereas the valuation process in LVT is maliciously capturable through corrupting the centralized assessors, in the Harberger tax scheme, every owner self-assesses their property, will however, also have sell it at that self-assessed price immediately.
+Whereas the land valuation process in LVT is maliciously capturable through corrupting the centralized assessors, in the Harberger tax scheme, every owner self-assessing their property, will however, also have to sell it at that self-assessed price immediately.
+In that way, prices in the Harberger tax model are self-correcting.

+1. Self-assess the value of your land too low, and therefore pay less taxes, and someone might buy it from you.
+2. Self-assess the value of your land too high, and hence make it less likely to be bought, and you're going to pay a lot of taxes.

-The table below compared LVT and Harberger taxes:
+The table below compares LVT and Harberger taxes:

 | Aspect | Land Value Tax | Harberger Tax |
 |---------|----------------|---------------|